Virginia in the American Revolution

-The history of Virginia in the American Revolution begins with the role the Colony of Virginia played in early dissent against the British government and culminates with the defeat of General Cornwallis by the allied forces at the Siege of Yorktown in 1781, an event signaled the effective military end to the conflict.
+The history of Virginia in the American Revolution begins with the role the Colony of Virginia played in early dissent against the British government and culminates with the defeat of General Cornwallis by the allied forces at the Siege of Yorktown in 1781, an event that signaled the effective military end to the conflict.
 Numerous Virginians played key roles in the Revolution, including George Washington, Patrick Henry, and Thomas Jefferson.

 Antecedents

 Revolutionary sentiments first began appearing in Virginia shortly after the French and Indian War ended in 1763.
 The same year, the British and Virginian governments clashed in the Parson's Cause.
 The Virginia legislature had passed the Two-Penny Act to stop clerical salaries from inflating.
 King George III vetoed the measure, and clergy sued for back salaries.
 Patrick Henry first came to prominence by arguing in the case against the veto, which he declared tyrannical.